openresty/headers-more-nginx-module/README.markdown

 Existing response headers with the same name are always overridden.
 If you want to add headers incrementally, use the standard [add_header](http://nginx.org/en/docs/http/ngx_http_headers_module.html#add_header) directive instead.

-If the `-i` options is specified, then the headers will be added to the new values *only if* they doesnt exist.
+If the `-a` option is specified, then the headers will be added *only if* they do not exist.

 A single directive can set/add multiple output headers.
 For example